 - A whopping 84% of businesses don’t have forensic analysis – even though it will be law from May next year

 - Customers expect support from the business after a data breach.
 48% of companies surveyed did not have a crisis or customer communication plan in place.

 - 65% of customers say they would contact the company following a data breach.
 But 71% of companies admit that they may not have the call capacity to deal with it.

-So, reputational and financial damage are the main consequences of a data breach.
-Companies need to understand where their data is kept and take steps to secure it – and a managed service may well be the best – and in some cases only – way to do that effectively.
+So reputational and financial damage are the main consequences of a data breach.
+Companies need to understand where their data is kept and take steps to secure it.
+In addition, a managed service may well be the best, and in some cases only, way to do that effectively.